 Here, we are going to present an excellent free solution to schedule an email on the iPhone to send emails later.

 First, install Spark email app from iTunes (free).
 We tested the Spark email app and impressed with the simple interface and excellent features.
 Once you install this free iOS email app, you can configure Gmail, Yahoo, iCloud, or other email accounts just like the iOS native Mail app.
+With iOS 14 and above, you can change the default email app to Spark on iPhone.

 After you complete the installation, tap the icon for a new email.
 You can draft the email as usual with this email scheduler app and schedule an email to be sent later as shown below.